meinside/meinside.github.io/about.md

 permalink: /about/
 ---

+## Loves:

-Love to play with newly released gadgets and technologies.
+* to play with newly released gadgets and technologies,
+* to build things,
+* and games.

 ### More about me?

 * visit my [homepage](http://meinside.pe.kr)
-* or links at the bottom.
+* or click social icons below.